 It's a well-known fact that distracted driving causes accidents and deaths on the road.
 To remedy the problem, states across the nation are enacting legislation to push drivers to pay attention.

 Unfortunately for Montana drivers, the state has some of the most lax distracted driving rules in the nation.
-As of November 2017, Montana is one of only three states that have not banned texting while driving.
-One of the other two states, Missouri, bans texting for teen drivers.
-And while 15 states (along with the District of Columbia) have banned the use of handheld cell phones while driving, Montana has no ban.
+As of January 2019, Montana is one of only three states that has not banned texting while driving.
+The other two states, Arizona and Missouri, ban texting for novice drivers.
+And while nearly half of all states (along with the District of Columbia) have banned the use of handheld cell phones while driving, Montana has no ban.

 Due to lack of distracted driving laws statewide, many Montana cities – including Bozeman, Billings and Missoula, have enacted their own prohibition on texting while driving and using handheld devices behind the wheel.